 - YKHC has administered tens of thousands of shots.
-There have been very few allergic reactions (or adverse effects) and no deaths from the vaccine worldwide.
+Worldwide, there have been very few allergic reactions (or adverse effects) to the vaccine.

-- The Pfizer and Moderna vaccines are fully authorized by the FDA.
+- The Pfizer and Moderna vaccines are authorized by the FDA.

 - The vaccine offers reliable long-term protection.
 Even if you have had COVID-19, you should still get vaccinated to protect you from getting infected again.